tozd/go-errors/README.md

 Those base errors become part of your API.
 All additional (non-constant) information about the particular error goes into its stack trace and details.

+Do not overdo the approach with base errors, e.g., do not make them too granular.
+Design them as you design your API and consider their use cases.
+Remember, errors also have stack traces to help you understand where are they coming from.
+This holds also for prefixing error messages, prefix them only if it makes error messages clearer and not to make it into something resembling a call trace.

 Remember, error messages, stack traces, and details are for developers not end users.
 Be mindful if and how you expose them to end users.